 The owner/ trustee is responsible for the safekeeping of the investment and thus determines the terms of the note.
 He or she is also responsible for drafting the promissory note document.
 This document legally binds the borrower to repay the loan.

-Payments are made according to the determined schedule to the Individual 401k account.
+Payments are made according to the determined schedule to the Individual 401k plan.
 These payments can be collected and deposited into the account by the owner/ trustee or the loan servicing agent.
-Payments on the note made to the Individual 401k protect the account from being taxed.
+Payments on the note made to the Individual 401k plan protect the account from being taxed.